Review and complete these required tasks that are specified for your environment after you complete your upgrade.

 In this example, the environment variable ORACLE_HOME is defined as the new release Oracle home.

 Configure Access Control Lists (ACLs) to External Network Services

-Oracle Database 12c includes fine-grained access control to the
+Oracle Database 12c and later releases include fine-grained access control to the

-If you have applications that use these packages, then after upgrading Oracle Database you must configure network access control lists (ACLs) in the database before these packages can work as they did in earlier releases.
-Without the ACLs, your applications may fail with the error "ORA-24247: network access denied by access control list (ACL)."
+If you have applications that use these packages, then after upgrading Oracle Database you must configure network access control lists (ACLs) in the database before the affected packages can work as they did in earlier releases.
+Without the ACLs, your applications can fail with the error "ORA-24247: network access denied by access control list (ACL)."